yuhongsun96/OneShotLearning2DShapes/README.md

 # One Shot Learning for 2D Shapes

-Please check out Demo.ipynb
+**Please check out Demo.ipynb**

-By translating images into timeseries, we show that it is possible to classify 2D shapes in a scale, rotation, and translation invariant manner while only requiring a single example image from each training class.
+By translating images into timeseries, we show that it is possible to classify 2D shapes in a scale, rotation, and translation invariant manner while only requiring a single training image from each class.

 Requires khiva, see installation instructions from https://github.com/shapelets/khiva-python